slimanimeddine/gulongu/README.md

 **Project Description**: Gulongu is a web application that serves as a clone of the famous novels website [wuxiaworld](https://www.wuxiaworld.com/), but only contains novels written by the author [Gu Long](https://en.wikipedia.org/wiki/Gu_Long).

-## Features

-- Only contains novels by the author Gulong.
-- [Add more features here]

-### Prerequisites

-Ensure you have the following software installed on your system:

-- Node.js
-- npm (Node Package Manager)
-- PHP
-- Composer
-- Laravel

 ### Installation

 1. Clone the repository: